amis-erc20/amisdex/_posts/2017-11-08-dapp-account-management-resources.md

 tags: [dapp-developers]
 ---

+> This post was originally written by <a href="https://www.linkedin.com/in/kieranelby/">Kieran Elby</a> for UbiTok.io which he has since shut down.
+We have made some small modifications to reference KIWI Exchange, but all credit for this article belongs to Kieran.

 At UbiTok.io, the unstoppable Ethereum exchange, we want to make it as easy as possible for clients to start trading (without compromising on security).

 Being totally decentralized, UbiTok.io doesn't have any sign-up or verification, so ideally new clients should be able to turn up, deposit and buy in minutes.